-5.8 Initial Configuration
+5.7 Initial Configuration

-5.8.1 SBC Interfaces Overview
+5.7.1 SBC Interfaces Overview

-The ABC SBC uses five types of logical interfaces for management, signalling and media processing:
+The ABC SBC uses five types of logical interfaces for management, signaling and media processing:

-- IMI Internal Management Interface used for inter-node communication (in HA pair or cluster mode) - SI Signalling Interface for SIP signalling (multiple SI interfaces can be configured) - MI Media Interface for media (RTP/RTCP) processing (multiple MI interfaces can be configured) - WS Websocket Signaling for SIP signaling over Websockets. - CI Custom Interface for different applications specified by admin
+- IMI Internal Management Interface used for inter-node communication (in HA pair or between CCM and SBC node) - SI Signaling Interface for SIP signaling (multiple SI interfaces can be configured) - MI Media Interface for media (RTP/RTCP) processing (multiple MI interfaces can be configured) - WS Websocket Signaling for SIP signaling over Websockets. - CI Custom Interface for different applications specified by admin

 Important: Before the following initial configuration, it is important to have all physical interfaces used by the SBC's logical interfaces configured and working (IP addresses and IP routing).
-Also, the hostnames of the machines have to be set, as they are used in initialisation scripts and for distinguishing SBC nodes.
+Also, the hostnames of the machines have to be set, as they are used in initialization scripts and for distinguishing SBC nodes.

-5.8.2 Web GUI Configuration (Cluster Config Master)
+5.7.2 Web GUI Configuration (Cluster Config Master)

-ABC SBC has two parts, installed as two separate containers: the configuration master aka Cluster Config Manager (CCM) which provides configuration GUI web interface, and one or more Sbc nodes.
-All the SBC nodes automatically pull new configuration from the CCM.
+ABC SBC has two parts, installed as two separate containers: the configuration master aka Cluster Config Manager (CCM) which provides configuration GUI web interface, and one or more SBC nodes.
+Depending on the config synchronization mode (pull or push), the SBC nodes will either :

+- automatically pull new configuration from the CCM - receive a new configuration request from the CCM

 The centrally configured configuration elements include ABC rules, Interfaces, Global Config Provisioned Tables, Realms, Call Agents, SNMP configuration data and Firewall Rules.

-The CCM will ask on first login to GUI to craete username and password for configuration GUI admin access.
+The CCM will ask to create username and password for configuration GUI admin access on first login into GUI.
 New GUI user will be created and added to "SBCadmins" GUI group.
 Minimum password length is 8 characters and it must not contain spaces.

-It will also ask fo setting username and password that will be used to authenticate the nodes to the configuration master when performing config pull.
+It will also ask for setting username and password that will be used to authenticate the nodes to the configuration master when performing configuration pull or node status push.
 Note that this is different username / password than for the GUI access.
 The password must not contain spaces.

-All ABC SBC nodes need to know which node acts as the main configuration node, to be able to pull automatically new configuration from it.
+All ABC SBC nodes need to know which server is CCM in order to pull automatically new configuration from it.